Haus Alpenz

 Strain into coupe or double rocks glass.
 Garnish with cherry.

-Build in a highball glass:
+Build in a highball glass with ice:

 4 oz ginger beer